thomasleese/release/README.md

 $ rewease ios-icons <path/to/svg> <path/to/output.appicons>
 ```

 Generates a `.appicons` folder for application icons from an SVG file.
+Expects
+the input file to be 1024x1024.